attarmehran/Data-Driven-Safety-Preserving-Control-Architecture-for-Constrained-CPS/README.md

 - "set_index.m": computes the set membership index of a state for the data-driven ROSC sets.
 - "detector_data_driven.m": simulates the data-driven anomaly detector local to the tracking controller, which is in charge of detecting anomalies caused by FDI attacks

+## Data
+x_data: system's trajectory with the safety modules
+u_ver: the control signal applied to the plant
+x_w: system's trajectory without the safety modules

 ## Animated test
 ### Scenario 1: Attack on the actuation channel